 Schindler’s List (1993)

+The Spielberg movie that won Best Picture is an adaptation of the life of Oskar Schindler.
+It circles the life of Schindler and his mission to guard and protect around 1,200 Jews to avoid persecution.
 He was a former member of the Nazi party but turned his back against them when he witnessed their brutality; he then vowed to save as many Jews as he could.
-Schindler’s List has celebrities like Ben Kingsley, Liam Neeson, and Ralph Fiennes in it, owning its spot as one of the best World War 2 movies.
+Schindler's List has celebrities like Ben Kingsley, Liam Neeson, and Ralph Fiennes in it, owning its spot as one of the best World War 2 movies.

 Oppenheimer (2023)

-This World War 2 movie narrates the story of J. Robert Oppenheimer, specifically his involvement in creating the world’s first atomic bombs.
+This World War 2 movie narrates the story of J. Robert Oppenheimer, specifically his involvement in creating the world'sfirst atomic bombs.
 The film starts with his previous profession until he finds his way into the world of quantum physics, which leads to the grand reveal that nuclear fission can be used as a weapon.
 Oppenheimer garnered broad critical acclaim and is considered a 21st-century masterpiece.

 Saving Private Ryan (1998)